LukeGrahamLandry/RustyRayTracer/README.md

     - 2x2 isn't the special case. det(1x1) = M.get(0, 0);
 - line-sphere intersection
     - should be an easy substitution that becomes a quadratic
-- explain world space vs object space
+- world space vs object space
+  - transforming the ray instead of the sphere means you don't have to have a complicated formula for intersection
   - why does normal use transpose of inverse instead of just the raw transform
 - reflect vector across normal
 - why the phong reflection model works. where do the colour weightings come from
+- where does view transform come from
+- camera
+  - canvas 1 unit, just to make the tan math easy? rays are infinite so it doesn't matter?

 Should make a nice website for all of these.
 Seems like a perfect application for experimenting with animating visual proofs.